monteirocamis/monteirocamis/README.md

 - 👨‍💻 Part of my projects are available at [https://monteirocamis.github.io/](https://monteirocamis.github.io/)

-- ⚡ Fun fact **I'm a sustainable stuff lover and a have 2 dogs and you can see them on [www.instagram.com/monteirocamis] (www.instagram.com/monteirocamis)**
+- ⚡ Fun fact **I'm a sustainable stuff lover, I have 2 dogs and you can see them on [www.instagram.com/monteirocamis] (www.instagram.com/monteirocamis)**

 - 💬 Ask me about **coletivo codivas**